fnune/fnune.github.io/_posts/2017-12-27-making-emacs-work-like-my-vim-setup.markdown

 This is admittedly a lot of work compared to just having an editor that loads quickly all the time.
 But it works!
 You can see the [section of my config file where I set up server mode]() (basically, there's no setup).

 ## Conclusion

+Voilà!
+Now I can continue Vimming around.
+I can Vim around while writing Lisp comfortably, doing some GTD in Org-mode, using Magit, and having leveled up in snobbism 😭.

+Jokes aside, it feels good to have given both editors a chance.
+I have certainly had a taste of why both communities are so passionate about their preferences.
+I'll make another post as soon as I've discovered if I can actually use my new setup as fluently as my former configuration.
+Until then, happy new year!